Master of Teaching (Primary) - CC45

 What’s the best way to apply?

-- Option 2: Ideal for returning CQUni students or if you are changing your CQUni course.
+- Option 2: Ideal if you are a past CQU student.

 Option 1: In most situations, you will need to apply via the Queensland Tertiary Admission Centre (QTAC)To apply for this course you will need to submit your application for this course via QTAC.